AshfaqueAsim653/taxi-aws-data-pipeline/README.md

 - **Orchestration** is done using Prefect flows
 - **Containerized** with Docker and managed via Docker Compose
 - **Incremental and manual flow runs** supported for flexibility
 - Logging implemented for monitoring pipeline health and process status
+- **Watermarking** used to avoid re-processing of old data

 ---